 Junior Rod Azghadi has been on The Octagon for 1 1/2 years — don’t ask about the ½, it’s complicated.
 Rod enjoys going to the gym, playing basketball and studying geography with his buddies during late-night pasteups.
 He’s also a big fan of having a trendy lifestyle, so don’t be surprised if he has a new hairstyle every week or wears intricate pieces of clothing.
 Contact at firstname.lastname@example.org

-Ryan Xu is a 13-year-old freshman or, in other words, a small child.
+Ryan Xu is a 14-year-old sophomore at SCDS.
 This is Ryan's 4th year at Country Day.
 If you’re reading this, he is most likely procrastinating.
 In fact, it took him over two hours just to write this paragraph.
-When he isn’t procrastinating, Ryan is an avid classical violinist and enjoys music and politics, two very unrelated things.
+When he isn’t procrastinating, Ryan is an avid classical violinist and enjoys music and politics, two slightly unrelated things.
 Contact him at email@example.com

 Hardworking sophomore Samrath Pannu is a new reporter for his first year on the Octagon.
 When he isn’t studying or procrastinating for a pop quiz in English, you can find him on the blacktop or in the gym perfecting his craft in basketball.
 In his free time, he plays NBA 2K20 and spends time with his baby sister, Sameera.
 He often scrolls through TikTok at full volume in the quad.
 Contact at: email@example.com